 The Japanese fan blog Great G-Shock World wrote a post with the translated title, “G smart! ?
 Boldly forecast G-SHOCK smart watch scheduled for 2021!” and goes on to say (translated by Google), “As for G Smart, it is possible that it will be a complete smart watch that makes the same feature as Apple Watch, such as linking with a call function or SNS, by taking over the frame function of the watch function. size, secure the size of LCD screen like GPR-B1000 to ensure high visibility, and enhance operability with large buttons.
 Such a model is expected.”

 Given that Casio and G-Shock seem to be running in overdrive lately, it’s not surprising that a G-Shock smartwatch is in the works.
 We’d be surprised if such a watch wasn’t being developed.
 G-Shock has carved out a great niche for itself over its 35-year history and has continued to explore new markets, but there are other lucrative product categories that other manufacturers (such as Garmin and Fitbit) dominate.
-We’ve seen recent G-Shock models such as the step tracking GBA-800 and GDA-800 from the G-SQUAD line come closer to competing with such companies, and we’ve seen G-Shock watches getting smarter with features like Bluetooth Mobile Link and GPS Tracking, but there are still many product categories that G-Shock does not directly compete in.
+We’ve seen recent G-Shock models such as the step tracking GBA-800 and GDA-800 from the G-SQUAD line come closer to competing with such companies, and we’ve seen G-Shock watches getting smarter with features like Bluetooth Mobile Link and GPS Tracking, but there are still many categories that G-Shock does not directly compete in.
 G-Shock’s reputation, along with its R&D and manufacturing abilities, should give it a fighting chance in these markets.
-If or when such a foray takes place, there is no doubt that the world will take notice and a lot more people will be talking about G-Shock.
+If or when such a foray takes place, the world is sure to take notice.